 I used more traditional bunny colours for mine, but these would be really sweet in pinks and blues too!

 I actually designed this little cutie pie bunny to accompany my woodland animal pattern pack.
-Which you can find here in the shop.
+Which you can find here in the pattern shop.
 Look how sweet they all look together!

 Get your free bunny pattern at the bottom of this post.

 Felt Bunny DIY